nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 * :file:`boards/nrf9160dk_nrf9160_ns.conf` - Configuration file specific for the nRF9160 DK.
   This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9160dk/nrf9160/ns`` board target.

+* :file:`boards/nrf9151dk_nrf9151_ns.conf` - Configuration file specific for the nRF9151 DK.
+  This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9151dk/nrf9151/ns`` board target.

 * :file:`boards/nrf9161dk_nrf9161_ns.conf` - Configuration file specific for the nRF9161 DK.
   This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9161dk/nrf9161/ns`` board target.